Looking for alternatives to Udemy?

 #1 Royalty Pool

-To start Skillshare does not operate like other course platforms.
-Rather their business model is to get people to sign up to their monthly membership which starts at $15 a month unless you pay annually.
+To start, Skillshare does not operate like other course platforms.
+Instead, their business model is to get people to sign up for their monthly membership, which starts at $15 a month unless you pay annually.

 The way they pay their course creators is via a royalty pool.
-So basically if more people sign up for your course the more of that royalty pool you’ll get.
+So basically, if more people sign up for your course, you’ll get more of that royalty pool.

 Which brings me to my next point.